Established in 1986, MagTek is a world leader in electronic transaction technology. They produce card…

 Having a great-looking website isn’t enough.
 You also have to maintain it.

-Maintaining a website sounds like a very technical task, especially if you don’t know where to start.
+Maintaining a website may sound daunting, especially if you don’t know where to start.

-In this blog post, we prepared a weekly, monthly and yearly checklists for you.
+In this blog post, we prepared weekly, monthly and yearly checklists for you.

 With this checklist, you’ll soon fall into a routine.
 Completing tasks that seemed so complicated before will be a breeze.

 This task is at the top of this checklist for a reason.
 You can benefit from it in many ways.